tensorflow/java/README.md

 ## Building Sources

 To build all the artifacts, simply invoke the command `mvn install` at the root of this repository (or the Maven command of your choice).
+It is also possible to build artifacts with support for MKL enabled with `mvn install -Djavacpp.platform.extension=-mkl` or CUDA with `mvn install -Djavacpp.platform.extension=-gpu` or both with `mvn install -Djavacpp.platform.extension=-mkl-gpu`.

 Note that in some cases, if a version of the TensorFlow runtime library is not found for your environment, this process will fetch TensorFlow sources and trigger a build of all the native code (which can take